25 Most Beautiful Places in California to Visit

 Palm Springs

-I think of Palm Springs as the mid-century modern capital of California, with architecture, art, and clothing that makes it feel like you’ve stepped back in time.
+I think of Palm Springs as the mid-century modern capital of California, with architecture, art, and clothing that make it feel like you’ve stepped back in time.

-It may not be the typical beautiful California town, but the combination of mid-century modern aesthetic, surrounding mountains, and palm tree-lined streets is a stunning sight to see.
+It may not be the typical beautiful California town with sparkling ocean views, but the combination of mid-century modern aesthetic, surrounding mountains, and palm tree-lined streets is a stunning sight to see.

 Palm Springs is in the desert, not far from Joshua Tree National Park — you can even do an easy day trip between the two!
 It’s home to a vibrant community that embraces the mid-century-modern style through all aspects of town.